Marinella: Later career

 In March 2004, she released a brand new album with new songs by Nikos Antypas and Lina Nikolakopoulou, entitled "Ammos Itane (Sand it's what it was)".
-In the same year, on 29 August, she performed at the closing ceremony of the 2004 Summer Olympics, along with Dimitra Galani, Haris Alexiou, Yiannis Parios and George Dalaras.
+In the same year, on 29 August, she performed at the closing ceremony of the 2004 Summer Olympics, along with Dimitra Galani, Haris Alexiou, Yiannis Parios, and George Dalaras.

 In December 2005, she released a new album titled "Tipota Den Ginete Tihea (Νothing happens by chance)", composed by Giorgos Theofanous.
 The album reached gold status and includes duets with famous Greek singers, such as Antonis Remos and Glykeria.

 In 2006, two new compilations of Marinella were officially released, the first titled "Sti Skini (On stage)" and containing older live recordings and the second one titled "Ta Logia Ine Peritta – 50 Chronia Tragoudi (Words are pointless – 50 Years of song)", which is a complete eight CDs boxset with Marinella's greatest hits from the beginning of her career until her collaboration with Kostas Hatzis at "Recital".
-She returned to nightlife, by performing live with Antonis Remos at the Athens Arena in 2006–07 and 2007–08, with Giannis Parios at the Diogenis Studio in the winter season 2008–09, and with Natassa Theodoridou at the Votanikos in 2011–12, in Athens.
+She then returned to nightlife, by performing live with Antonis Remos at the Athens Arena in 2006–07 and 2007–08, with Giannis Parios at the Diogenis Studio in the winter season 2008–09, and with Natassa Theodoridou at the Votanikos in 2011–12, in Athens.

-Health
+Personal life

+Marinella married Stelios Kazantzidis on 7 May 1964 and they toured together in Germany and the United States.
+They divorced in September 1966.
+Marinella then began a solo career and eventually married singer Tolis Voskopoulos in 1973.
+This marriage also ended in divorce in 1981.
+She had one daughter from her relationship with the entrepreneur and equestrian Freddy Serpieri.

+Illness and death

-On September 25, 2024, Marinella was set to perform at the iconic Odeon of Herodes Atticus in Athens.
+On 25 September 2024, Marinella was set to perform at the iconic Odeon of Herodes Atticus in Athens.
 During the performance, audience members noticed that the 86-year-old singer appeared unwell, and she ultimately collapsed while singing her third song of the night.
 She was rushed to a private hospital, where she was diagnosed with a severe and widespread hemorrhagic stroke and spent 21 days in intensive care.
-After four months of hospitalization, on January 21, 2025, she was discharged from the hospital and returned home.
+After four months of hospitalization, on 21 January 2025, she was discharged from the hospital and returned home.
+This concert marked Marinella's final public appearance.
+According to various sources, she never fully recovered from the stroke and had limited interaction with her surroundings thereafter.

+Marinella died in Athens on 28 March 2026, at the age of 87.